Sign In Register

 Is Broomtown a Good Place to Live?

-Based on current data, Broomtown receives an overall livability score of 2.2 out of 5.0, earning a grade of C. Key strengths include abundant sunshine.
-Areas to be aware of include above-average unemployment, an elevated poverty rate.
-Broomtown has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Broomtown receives an overall livability score of 1.6 out of 5.0, earning a grade of D. Key strengths include abundant sunshine.
+Areas to be aware of include elevated crime rates, above-average unemployment, an elevated poverty rate.
+Broomtown faces significant challenges across several quality-of-life categories.

 Economy & Jobs